 Whale watching has become one of the most loved tourist attractions that North America has to offer.
-There is nothing better than seeing a living creature so large that you can hardly comprehend it.
+Nothing is better than seeing a large living creature you can hardly comprehend.

 Whales are some of the largest, most gentle creatures on the planet.
-Their unique behaviors make them a favorite among sea creatures and has led to a substantial increase in whale watching globally.
+Their unique behaviors make them a favorite among sea creatures and have led to a substantial increase in whale watching globally.

-For those in North America, here are some of the best whale-watching destinations to have a fantastic whale watching experience.
+For those in North America, here are some of the best whale-watching destinations to have a fantastic experience.

-Whales migrate in great numbers pass the Californian coast every year.
+Whales migrate in great numbers past the Californian coast every year.
 When they migrate, many people watch them from the beaches.

-The species of whales that can be spotted here include Californian grey whales, humpback whales, finback whales, blue whales, and killer whales.
+The whale species spotted here include Californian grey, humpback, finback, blue, and killer whales.

-A popular whale-watching spot is San Francisco, not only famous for the Golden gate bridge, but also for the incredible number of whales that pass by, especially in January.
+A popular whale-watching spot is San Francisco, famous for the Golden Gate Bridge and the incredible number of whales that pass by, especially in January.

-From such a high position at the top of Point Reyes, it is possible to see a huge number of whales on their yearly travel.
+From such a high position at the top of Point Reyes, it is possible to see many whales on their yearly travel.

 It is also possible to see them a few miles away at the beach of Half Moon Bay, which provides another good place to spot them.